 One of my favourite parts of our family Christmas lunches is eating the cold leftovers the next day!
 I have very fond memories of eating fresh white bread rolls filled with Christmas gammon and mayonnaise on the beach the day after Christmas.

-Alas – no more fresh Portuguese rolls for me 🙂 But I still want to eat the left-overs on the beach, which is why I was so excited to find Health Riot’s recipe for Paleo Wraps using their Cassava Flour.
-I have made slight adjustments to their recipe – you can find the original recipe here.
+Alas – no more fresh Portuguese rolls for me 🙂 But I still want to eat the left-overs on the beach, so I created this recipe for Cassava Wraps!

 Makes: 8 x 10cm wraps